-Work continued to support the development of North London Heat & Power Project (NLHPP), which includes replacing the existing energy from waste (EfW) facility at the Edmonton EcoPark, which is reaching the end of its operational life.
+Work continued to support the development of North London Heat & Power Project, the aim of which is to replace the existing energy from waste (EfW) facility at the Edmonton EcoPark, which is reaching the end of its operational life.
 The Project includes design, construction and commissioning of an energy recovery facility (ERF), a resource recovery facility (RRF) to maximise the recycling of materials from bulky waste and other materials (including a new public reuse and recycling centre), and EcoPark House, which will be used to provide a space for community use and teach the local community more about the circular economy.
 EcoPark House will also be the home to Edmonton Sea Cadets.

-During 2019/20 the Authority has awarded, on programme, the majority of the site preparation contracts for the Western part of laydown area and Eastern Access with Buckingham Group, and contracts for the Northern Access, Transport Yard, and sewer diversion enabling works with Galldris, an Enfield-based contractor.
+During 2019/20 the Authority has awarded, on programme, the majority of the site preparation contracts for the Laydown Area West and Eastern Access with Buckingham Group, and contracts for the Northern Access, Transport Yard, and sewer diversion enabling works with Galldris, an Enfield-based contractor.
 The contract for the design and construction of the sewer diversion was awarded to Barhale, a specialist tunnelling company.
 Work on the Procurement for the EcoPark south contract (including the RRF, the Reuse & Recycling Centre and EcoPark House) was underway and the contract will be awarded in the 2020/21 financial year.
-The contract for Eastern part of laydown area was completed in 2019/20.
+The contract for Laydown Area East was completed in 2019/20.